"and I have also spoken by the prophets and I have multiplied visions and by the hand of prophets used likenesses." (Hosea 12:10, My translation).

 The following week on June 3rd we had a storm and flash flooding on the Gold Coast.
 The storm broke one of our trees which fell on the front wall and fence.
 It also broke two of my pencil sculptures and tossed them over the bank - minimal damage compared to others.
 It just so happened that I'd been wanting to move the tree and the sculptures.
 The storm made it possible.

-What was Jesus saying in this?
-God sometimes uses what we think as disasters to put us in a different place, sometimes a more visible place, or to help us change direction, or see a new opportunity.
 So trust Jesus to bring good from whatever difficulties you are facing right now.
 Magnify Jesus and live thankfully.
 Fill your mouths and mind with thankfulness.
 Jesus has rescued you.

 In April of 2011 I had a vision in church of a tumbleweed blowing in the wind, in a desert like place.
 Someone else said they believed there was some-one in the room who was having trouble letting go.
 I wondered if it was me.
 I had prayed about leaving teaching but was holding on.
 Our minister believed the message was for me.
 Everyone else who was there that night, thought the tumbleweed was me.
 When I got home I found out that a tumbleweed "uprooted" or rather left it's roots behind and went where the wind took it.
 It scattered seed as it tumbled.
 It sounded just like an image that had been growing inside me.
 It sounded like what the Holy Spirit had told me in the late 70's.
 I would be travelling and speaking one on one with the people I met.
 The tumble weed vision came to pass.
 I did go travelling and scattered the seed of God's word as I went.
 We did uproot and move the following year as well.